tBuLi/kingdon/docs/usage.rst

 Operators
 ---------

-Instances of :mod:`~kingdon.MultiVector` overload all common Geometric Algebra operators.
+Instances of :mod:`~kingdon.multivector.MultiVector` overload all common Geometric Algebra operators.
 Below is an overview:

 .. list-table:: Operators